-As of December 31, 2006, there was \$3.5 million of total unrecognized compensation cost, net of estimated forfeitures, related to non-vested RSUs.
-The Company expects to recognize such cost over a period of 2.3 years.
-The aggregate intrinsic value of the RSUs was \$7,034,000 as of December 31, 2006.
+As of December 31, 2007, there was \$6.7 million of pre-tax total unrecognized compensation cost related to non-vested RSUs, which will be adjusted for future changes in forfeitures.
+The Company expects to recognize such cost over a period of 2.0 years.
+The aggregate intrinsic value of the RSUs outstanding was \$7,000,000 as of December 31, 2007.